 Is co-sleeping safe?

-There is much debate about this topic, as there are many benefits to co-sleeping with your baby.
-Red Nose states that sharing the bed with your baby can increase their risk of SIDS but this is generally due to the fact that it opens up the opportunity for ‘accidents’ to occur i.e rolling on top of your baby when in a deep sleep.
+There is much debate about this topic, as there are many benefits to co-sleeping with your baby however, Red Nose states that sharing the bed with your baby can increase their risk of SIDS.
+This is largely due to the fact that it opens up the opportunity for ‘accidents’ to occur i.e rolling on top of your baby when in a deep sleep.

 Here are a few shared sleep surfaces that are considered high risk for SIDS: